Planning a vacation can be overwhelming.

 Especially when it involves the hottest family-friendly destination in the Smokies.

 Are you thinking about staying in a nearby cozy cabin or will the hotel be a bit more convenient?
-Are you going to be one of those unfortunate visitors who accidentally plans a trip the same week as Rod Run?
 Have you made dining reservations for the more popular nights?
 Which attractions should you prioritize?

 Finding the right balance of time and money and entertainment involves alchemy with a lot of pressure riding on the results.

 Besides, most of us only plan one “big” vacation a year.
 And then, if we’re lucky, a smaller one.

 If you mess up your vacation planning, it can be a long year before you get a chance to relax and enjoy the days you spend the other 50 or so weeks working so hard to earn.